ShonJuSeong/KB_ITs_MySQL/README.md

 # KB_ITs_MySQL

-This repository is a check list which is the first term practices in KB IT's your life program.
+This repository is a check list which is the fourth term practices in KB IT's your life program.
 - 2025.05.12-2025.00.00

 ---